 I have always been a dog person.
-Sorry to disappoint my cat loving friends but there is something incredibly irresistible about dogs.
-The fluff, the woof, and the joyful leap they make towards you after a long day of work.
-I love and hate that sheepish grin they put one when they destroy your possessions and get away with it.
+Sorry to disappoint my cat loving friends but there is something simply irresistible about dogs.
+The fluff, the woof, the wag.
+The joyful leap they make towards you at the end of a long day.
+That grin when they destroy your beloved possessions and get away with it just because.

-For me, the most heartbreaking things about travel is the inability to brings your fluffy friends with you.
-My first dog Lisa the Akita died young (the dramatic artist in me likes to think it was from heartache) when my family immigrated to Canada.
+For me, the one thing that gets me about travel is the inability to bring your fluffy friends with you.
+My first dog Lisa the Akita died young (the drama queen in me likes to think it was from heartache) when my family immigrated to Canada.
 My dachshund who I left behind for college is now retired in Shanghai after many moves, travels, and change of homes.
-The tears, family discussions, and a little canine who will faithfully wag their tail serving whichever master they end up with in their short lives.
+The family discussions, tearful goodbyes, and a little canine who will faithfully wag their tail serving whichever master they end up with.

 This post is dedicated to all the dogs I have ever loved and photographed.
 A dog photo book is the list for projects I want to create and I trust that I am getting close to the process everyday.
 In the meantime, I will be content making dog shaped cookies.

 This is a recipe adapted from Not quite Nigella and Baking Taitai.
-Upon research, I found out that it . is actually a German recipe for Weihnachtsplätzchen — sugar cookies eaten during advent.
+It is actually a recipe for Weihnachtsplätzchen — German sugar cookies eaten during advent.
 I love the addition of potato starch which gives the cookie a very biscuit-like texture.
-Good to tell yourself you are eating potatoes when having a cookie too many.
+Good for convincing yourself you are eating vegetables when having a cookie too many.

 Dog shaped cookies for dog lovers